-Breastmilk baths are a great way to naturally soothe and nourish your little one's delicate skin.
-If you have leftover breast milk hanging out in your freezer there's no easier way to use it up than to add it to your baby's bath water.
+If you have leftover breast milk hanging out in your freezer, there's no easier way to use it up than to add it to your baby's bath water.
+It's a great way to naturally soothe and nourish your little one's delicate skin.

-Now, making your own milk bath can be as simple as adding some milk to a bath.
-It doesn't only have to be for baby's either, older kids and adults can benefit from a relaxing milk bath too.
+Making your own milk bath can be as simple as adding some milk to a bath.
+It doesn't only have to be for babies, either; older kids and adults can benefit from a relaxing milk bath, too.

-While breast milk is an amazing skincare ingredient you can make a nourishing milk bath with other types of milk.
+While breast milk is an amazing skincare ingredient, you can make a nourishing milk bath with other types of milk.
 Think of Cleopatra and her donkey milk ;).
-Cow's milk, goat's milk, and coconut milk are all great substitutions if you don't have a surplus of extra breast milk.
+Cow's milk, goat's milk, and coconut milk are all great substitutes if you don't have a surplus of extra breast milk.

 Benefits of a Breast Milk Bath

 Breast milk is simply amazing, you guys!
-Yes, it's primarily intended to feed infants, babies, and even toddlers but it has also many benefits when applied to the skin.
+Yes, it's primarily intended to feed babies, of course, but it also has many benefits when applied to the skin.

 Milk Bath with Oatmeal

-This step is not a must, but ground oatmeal or colloidal oatmeal is the perfect addition to a baby milk bath.
-An oatmeal bath has very similar soothing effects as breast milk and together they make the perfect combo.
-Plus, it's easy to do and you likely already have oatmeal sitting in your pantry.
+This step is not a must, but ground oatmeal or colloidal oatmeal is the perfect addition to a baby's milk bath.
+An oatmeal bath has very similar soothing effects to breast milk, and together they make the perfect combo.
+Plus, it's easy to do, and you likely already have oatmeal sitting in your pantry.

 Preparing Oatmeal for a Bath